-The initial evaluation of official transcripts or documentation is administered by the Registrar.
+A preliminary evaluation of official transcripts is done by the Transfer Counselor in coordination with the Registrar.
+The final evaluation of all official transcripts or documentation is administered by the Registrar.

 Each course accepted for transfer credit is compared for equivalency to Brevard College courses.
 For courses in question there are several procedures: